RayBB/openlibrary-docs/Developer-Resources/Writing-Bots.md

 Follow these 2 steps to apply for a privileged `bot account`:
 1) First, [register a new OpenLibary account](https://openlibrary.org/account/create) which meets the following guidelines: (a) Your `bot account` should be **different** from your personal OpenLibrary account and (b) the username of your new account should end with the word "Bot" (e.g. `WorkBot`, `ImportBot`).
 These conventions allow us to [monitor / filter through `Recent Changes` by `bot`s](https://openlibrary.org/recentchanges#bots) to identify only those changes made by `bot account`s.
 (Since bots tend to repeat the same small operation with high frequency, they would overwhelm the list if shown alongside edits by humans.)
-2) Open a github issue and ask a site `admin` (e.g. @mekarpeles, as of 2018) to set your account to have `bot` privileges and to [add your account to the `"API" usergroup`](http://openlibrary.org/usergroup/api?m=edit)
+2) Open a github issue and ask a site `admin` (e.g. @mekarpeles or @hornc as of 2019) to set your account to have `bot` privileges and to [add your account to the `"API" usergroup`](http://openlibrary.org/usergroup/api?m=edit)

 # Getting Started: Rules

-wanted to make a quick announcement as there's some interest in writing bots:

-1) @hornc (@charles) is our lead on metadata and is a great person to answer questions about the `openlibrary-client` and writing/registering `bots` to fix metadata or add new books to our catalog
-2) Before writing a bot, you'll need to create a new Open Library account and have either @mek or @charles set you up as a `bot` with API access. https://openlibrary.org/dev/docs/bots -- here is how that works
+**Question** Great, I now have a bot account, I can start fixing thousands of problems I've noticed, right?

-3) After you have been granted bot access, *please do not* run a bot script to change metadata in bulk (for more than 100 records) until it has first been reviewed by @charles.
+**Answer** Hold on!
+After you have been granted bot access, *please do not* run a bot script to change metadata in bulk (for more than 100 records) until it has first been reviewed by @charles.
 The right process is to create a new directory for your bot within the https://github.com/internetarchive/openlibrary-bots repository, to open a PR, and to add @charles (@hornc on github) or myself (@mekarpeles on github) as the reviewer.

-If you need access to that repository, I/@mek can grant it to you.
+***

+**Question** I have a metadata question about how my bot should work, a question about using the openlibrary-client, or I need a code review for my bot.
+Who do I ask?

+**Answer** @hornc (@charles on slack) is our lead on metadata and is a great person to answer questions about the `openlibrary-client` and writing/registering `bots` to fix metadata or add new books to our catalog

+***

+**Question** I have written a bot, am I ready to run it?

+**Answer** If you have written a bot script and think it's ready to be run, the correct procedure is to fork the https://github.com/internetarchive/openlibrary-bots repository, create a new branch for your bot, add a directory in the project named according to the action your bot will perform, and then submit a PR (pull request) for review.
+Please don't run bulk modifications until @horn or @mekarpeles have reviewed and approved your script or your bot privileges may be revoked.

+***

+**Question** My bot reads metadata from a source file and then modifies records on Open Library -- should these source data files be saved somewhere?

-4) If you are writing a bot to add new or updated metadata to Open Library from a file(s), those files should also be committed with your script to https://github.com/internetarchive/openlibrary-bots
+**Answer** Yes please -- If you are writing a bot to add new or updated metadata to Open Library from a file(s), those files should also be committed with your script to https://github.com/internetarchive/openlibrary-bots

 # `openlibrary-client` Library